-A London icon on the beautiful south bank of the Thames!
+A London icon on the beautiful south bank of the Thames this is an absolute must do in London with kids!
 Pre booking tickets is a must to try and avoid the queue!
 The queue has been know to last two or three hours if the tickets aren’t prebooked during the summer holidays!

 Top Tip: If you are planning to visit several London attractions from Merlin Entertainments group these include: Shrek’s Adventure!
-London, Madame Tussaud’s London, Sea life London Aquarium, The Coca-Cola London Eye and The London Dungeon it will save you a TON of money to buy the group ticket – you can buy the Merlin Magical London ticket here!
+London, Madame Tussaud’s London, Sea life London Aquarium, The Coca-Cola London Eye and The London Dungeon (and they are all in close proximity along the Southbank) it will save you a TON of money to buy the group ticket – you can buy the Merlin Magical London ticket here!

 One of London’s newest icons.
 Children will love seeing the view from London’s tallest building!